 A robotic voice will read out a five-digit code, which you can then enter into the app.

-5. Enter at least your first name
+5. Enter your display name

 6. Let Telegram access your contacts